andersbc/study-dataset-simulator/DEPLOYMENT.md

             ```

 ## 3. How it Works

  1. You push code to `main`.
+ 2.  **Go to GitHub**: Actions tab > "Deploy to DigitalOcean" > "Run workflow".
-2. GitHub Action logs into your Droplet via SSH.
+ 3. GitHub Action logs into your Droplet via SSH.
-3. It runs:
+ 4. It runs:
     *   `git pull` (updates code)
     *   `docker compose up --build -d` (rebuilds and restarts containers)